rajeevsh990/masteringansible/practice_sets.md

 i) Every group is denoted by a square bracket and a group name within.
 A server can actually exist in multiple groups.
 Edit the inventory file /etc/ansible/hosts and add all the servers which need to be managed.

 > vim /etc/ansible/hosts

->[webserver]
+[webserver]

->192.168.0.2
+192.168.0.2

-j) To test the connectivity of the servers under the webserver's group run the ansible ping command as shown
+j) To test the connectivity of the servers under the webservers group run the ansible ping command as shown
 > ansible webservers –m ping

 To list the hosts in the inventory file, you can run the below command